-At the beginning of GoodTime’s inception, Founder and Head of Company Strategy Ahryun Moon went undercover to understand the inner world of recruiters and better inform GoodTime’s creation.
+At the beginning of GoodTime’s inception, Co-founder and Head of Company Strategy Ahryun Moon went undercover to understand the life of a recruiting coordinator and better inform GoodTime’s creation.
 These are her findings.

 Early in my career, I was a corporate financial analyst in Austin, TX.
-On a typical day, I spent hours scanning endless numbers in Excel sheets.
-I wanted to spend time on the interesting parts of my job — thinking strategically and providing financial advice to my team.
+I spent hours scanning endless numbers in Excel sheets on a typical day.
+I wanted to spend time on the interesting parts of my job—thinking strategically and providing financial advice to my team.

-So, I taught myself how to code, and within a few months, had built software that reduced two months of numbing manual work into two hours of computer work.
+So, I taught myself how to code, and within a few months, I built software that reduced two months of numbing manual work into two hours of computer work.
 That program was widely adopted where I worked and my finance colleagues loved it.
-It was a eureka moment for me.
-I packed up and left Austin for the tech world of San Francisco.
+It was a eureka moment for me; I packed up and left Austin for the tech world of San Francisco.

 In San Francisco, we met a tech recruiter who lamented the fact that she spent over half her day scheduling interviews (talk about a productivity time sink).
-It reminded me of my days as a financial analyst, when I did numbing tasks that should have been automated.
-I knew my team — Jasper, Peter and I — could help.
+It reminded me of my days as a financial analyst when I did tedious tasks that should have been automated.
+I knew my team—Jasper, Peter, and I—could help.
 Thus, the interview scheduling platform known as GoodTime was born.